 Getting to the Arcata Community Forest

-Thanks to the generosity of the Samuels family, on July 11, 2014 the City of Arcata opened the South Fork Janes Creek Trail Map (click link to left for map), a new, two mile loop trail.
-The multi-use trail overlaps a three-quarter mile section of the Arcata Ridge Trail.
-A one-half mile segment of the loop will be closed to horse use temporarily until the new tread compacts and becomes more resistant to damage.
+Thanks to the generosity of the Samuels family, on July 11, 2014 the City of Arcata opened the South Fork Janes Creek Trail (PDF), a new, 2-mile loop trail.
+The multi-use trail overlaps a 3-quarter mile section of the Arcata Ridge Trail.
+A 1-half mile segment of the loop will be closed to horse use temporarily until the new tread compacts and becomes more resistant to damage.
 Recreational users can access the new trail from the Diamond Drive or California Avenue entrances to the Arcata Community Forest, or from Trail #5 and Trail #10 in the Forest's trail system.
-Eighty-five percent of this new trail is located on a conservation easement donated to the City by the Samuels family on land adjacent to the northern Arcata Community Forest boundary.
+85% of this new trail is located on a conservation easement donated to the City by the Samuels family on land adjacent to the northern Arcata Community Forest boundary.

 See Arcata Community Forest and experience a fly-by tour of the proposed Ridge Trail thorough Google Earth.
 This requires Google Earth be installed on your Computer.
 You will download the City of Arcata's GIS spatial data in .kmz format for use in Google Earth.

 - Arcata Ridge Trail - Take a detailed fly-by tour of the proposed Arcata's Ridge Trail

 - Arcata Community Forest Trails (PDF) - Display Arcata Community Forest trails